Version for visually impaired persons

 (2) The report shall be submitted by 31 March on the following year and shall provide information about the following:

-1. complaints and signals in relation to which the inspections have been completed;
+1. complaints and alerts in relation to which the inspections have been completed;

 2. cases where the Ombudsman’s intervention has been successful;